Chabernet

 strands with a fork to be sure it is thoroughly drained.
 Transfer the spaghetti

-two large forks until all the ingredients are well mixed.
-Taste and season
+sprinkle with parsley and toss together until all the ingredients are well mixed.

 Filed Under: Cooking, Wine and Spirits